Evolutionarily Stable Preferences Against Multiple Mutations in Multi-player Games: The Single-population Case

+\begin{Rem} More precisely, the pure strategy $a_1$ is the unique efficient strategy if $2A\geq B + C$ and $A> D$.
+If $2A> B + C$ and $A = D$, all efficient strategies are the two pure strategies $a_1$ and $a_2$; if $2A = B + C$ and $A = D$, all strategies are efficient.
+Finally, if $2A< B + C$, then the mixed strategy $\sigma^*$ is the unique efficient strategy. \end{Rem}

-\begin{thm} Under the symmetric $2\times 2$ game described above, we have the following results. \begin{enumerate}[label=\upshape{(\roman*)}] \item If $(a_1, a_1)$ is efficient, then it is infinitely stable. \item If $(a_1, a_1)$ is not efficient, then the efficient strategy profile $(\sigma^*, \sigma^*)$ is stable if and only if $B = C> A$.
-In this case, there exists no strategy profile that is stable of order greater than $1$. \end{enumerate} \end{thm}
+\begin{theoremEnd}[no link to theorem, restate]{thm} Under the symmetric $2\times 2$ game $G$ described above, we have the following results. \begin{enumerate}[label=\upshape (\roman*)] \item If $(a_1, a_1)$ is efficient, then it is infinite-order stable. \item If $(a_1, a_1)$ is not efficient, then the unique efficient strategy profile $(\sigma^*, \sigma^*)$ is stable if and only if $B = C> A$.
+Furthermore, there is no stable aggregate outcome of order greater than $1$ whenever $B = C> A$. \end{enumerate} \end{theoremEnd}